Your home maybe repossessed if you do not keep up repayments on your mortgage

-The disadvantage of a fixed rate mortgage is that if the interest rate goes down then you will not benefit from this reduction
+The disadvantage of a fixed rate mortgage is that if the interest rate goes down then you will not benefit from this reduction.

 A variable rate mortgage can include various different options, such as:

 Standard Variable Rate mortgage: your monthly repayment is made at whatever the current standard interest rate charged by the lender is at that time.
-This is often affected by changes by the Bank of England to its base rate.
+This is often affected by changes to the Bank of England base rate.
 The advantage of this type of loan is that you have the freedom to leave it at any time.
 The disadvantage, obviously, is that your repayments can change at any time.